Back to top

 • Promotion or sale of banned substances

-• Serious misbehaviour which is disruptive or offensive to staff and/or other learners or visitors
+• Behaviour which causes significant disruption or offence to staff and/or other learners or visitors

 • Significant misconduct likely to bring the Learning Service into disrepute